-Organisation of independent validations
+Example 6.1: Organisation of independent validations

-In order to ensure the independent and proportionate validation of ICAAP risk quantification methodologies, the institution is expected to take into consideration the ECB Guide for the Targeted Review of Internal Models (TRIM).
+In order to ensure the independent and proportionate validation of ICAAP risk quantification methodologies, the institution is expected to take into consideration the draft ECB guide to Internal Models - General topics chapter.

 Depending on the nature, size, scale and complexity of its risks, the institution may, for example, employ one of the following three organisational arrangements to ensure the independence of the validation function from the methodology development process (i.e. design, development, implementation and monitoring of the risk quantification methodologies):